This delicious pastry dessert with raspberry jam and a sweet crumbly streusel is called Raspberry German Crumb Cake Bars.

 - Grease an 11 x 17 jelly roll pan.

-- Add egg, flour, milk and mix well.
+- Add egg and milk mix well.

 - Press dough into jelly roll pan.